David-Reset/Concrete-Structures-Constructability-Framework/tools/evidence-rating-rubric.md

 Work down.
 The level is set by the **weakest** link, not the strongest source.

-### `established` — *evidenced on point, and independently confirmed*
+### `established` — *evidenced on point; the scrutiny is independent*
+Everything the reader acts on rests on **on-point** evidence, and reaches this level in **either** of two ways:

+- **a single on-point Grade A source** — peer-reviewed research, an externally-examined doctoral thesis, a confirmed peer-reviewed book, a reproducible first-principles derivation, or a binding statutory duty.
+Grade A carries its independent scrutiny in itself, so it **stands alone**; or
-Everything the reader acts on rests on **on-point Grade A or B** evidence, and is **independently corroborated on the same claim** (by another on-point A or B source, or by an on-point Grade C documented real case).
+- **an on-point Grade B source, independently corroborated on the same claim** — by another on-point A or B source, or by an on-point Grade C documented real case.

-For a *measured* entry that means **every cut-off**.
-For *chosen* or *judged*, the call **and its ordering**.
-For *counted*, **every condition and the breakpoint**.
+For a *measured* entry that means **every cut-off**; for *chosen* or *judged*, the call **and its ordering**; for *counted*, **every condition and the breakpoint**.
+(Coverage is tested in full at Step 5 either way — that is where a single scenario dressed up as a general cut-off fails, on coverage, not here on corroboration.)

 This is the strongest evidence the framework carries.
 The residual uncertainty is about the precision of a single value, or how often the situation arises — not about whether the guidance sits in the right place.

 It is **not** an instruction to adopt the numbers unexamined.
 An engineer's own checks, and their responsibility for the design, are undiminished at this level.
-What `established` says is narrow and factual: *we could not find the weak link.*
+What `established` says is narrow and factual: *the guidance sits on evidence that has itself been independently scrutinised.*

 ### `directional` — *the direction is proven; the number is ours*
 **The mechanism and direction are evidenced on point by Grade A or B — but a link is missing.** One or both of:

 - **Coverage.** The specific values the reader acts on are *reasoned*: a measured entry's cut-offs, a counted entry's breakpoint, or the gradation between a chosen/judged entry's states.
 The direction is proven; the number is the framework's.
-- **Corroboration.** The call is fully and directly evidenced by an on-point A or B source, but nothing independent confirms it — a single authority, or a single documented case.
+- **Corroboration (Grade B only).** The call is fully and directly evidenced by a single on-point **Grade B** source, but nothing independent confirms it — a single authority, or a single documented case. **A single on-point Grade A source does not land here** — it reaches `established` on its own (see Step 4).
+Adding one independent leg lifts a Grade B `directional` to `established`.

 **What is evidenced here is the direction.
 The specific value is the framework's reasoned call** — and that is precisely the part an engineer should expect to weigh against their own job, because it is the part we cannot show them a source for.